wellrestedphp/wellrested/docs/source/overview.rst

 Installation
 ^^^^^^^^^^^^

-The recommended method for installing WellRESTed is to use the PHP dependency manager Composer_.
+The recommended method for installing WellRESTed is to use Composer_.
 Add an entry for WellRESTed in your project's ``composer.json`` file.

 .. code-block:: js